yuval-a/deriveODM/mongoose-derive-migration.md

 ```

 However, a suggested and *prefered* way in Derive to achieve the above, might be to use the `derive` method, to define a new "derived" data object, with a default criteria with `type: "Dog"`, for example:

-##### Derive a data model
-One of Derive'js powerful features is the ability to create "sub-models" associated with the same collection as a "super-model", using the [derive](#going-further-extending-and-deriving-models) method, which, together with the [`$DefaultCriteria`](#defaultcriteria) modifier, can be used to create meaningful data "inheritance":

 ```javascript
 // Define Animal data model